JulienCoutault/Lindo-ChromeOS/README.md

 ```
 ./lindo-beta
 ```
-### ⚠ If you play on lindo after playing on lindo-beta, you will lose saved option in lindo-beta
+### ⚠ If you play on lindo after playing on lindo-beta, you will lose all saved options in lindo-beta